MagicFoundation/Alcinoe/Tools/AndroidMerger/Readme.md

 * Merge the resources of all AARs inside a single directory.
 * Merge the AndroidManifest files of all AARs inside AndroidManifest.template.xml.
 * Merge google-services.json in the resources of the project.
-* Create the R.jar with all resource IDs using aapt or aapt2.
+* Create the R.jar with all resource IDs using aapt2.
 * Update the project file (.dproj) to include all resources.
 * Generate the Delphi native bridge file from the Java libraries.